Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Known bugs and issues

-• In certain circumstances long fall boots don't work.<br>
-• Turrets are in pre-beta stage so you can find many bugs with them.<br>
+• Turrets are in pre-beta stage so you can find many bugs with them.<br><br>
-• The images of portals are black (BlockLauncher bug).<br>
-• There is a x-ray glitch near portals (BlockLauncher bug).<br><br>
 • If you find a bug report it in the [minecraft-forum.net thread][thread].

 ---